fan2/mkdocs/docs/blog/posts/c/c-pointer-validity.md

 Here, on the last line, `p` has a value that is beyond the bounds of the array.
 Even if this might be the address of a valid object, we don't know anything about the object it is pointing to.
 So even if `p` is valid at that point, accessing the contents as a type of `double` makes no sense, and C generally forbids such access.

-In the previous example, the pointer addition itself is correct, as long as we don't access the object on the last line.
+In the previous example, the pointer addition itself is *correct*, as long as we don't access the object on the last line.
 The valid values of pointers are all addresses of array elements and the address beyond the array.
-Otherwise, for loops with pointer addition as in the example wouldn't work reliably.
+Otherwise, `for` loops with pointer addition as in the example wouldn't work reliably.

 > TAKEAWAY 11.13: A pointer must point to a valid object or one position beyond a valid object or be null.